tacman/msgphp/docs/infrastructure/doctrine-dbal.md

 `MsgPhp\Domain\Infra\Doctrine\DomainIdType`.
 Its purpose is to abstract the underlying data type of the identifier value.

-The design is based on [late static binding](https://secure.php.net/manual/en/language.oop5.late-static-bindings.php), due the design of the Doctrine type system itself.
-Besides extending from the default [`Type`](http://www.doctrine-project.org/api/dbal/2.5/class-Doctrine.DBAL.Types.Type.html) implementation it can be used as a base type for custom identifiers (which in turn require custom types).
+The design is based on [late static bindings], due the design of the Doctrine type system itself.
+Besides extending from the default [`Type`][api-type] implementation it can be used as a base type for custom identifiers (which in turn require custom types).

 - `static setClass(string $class): void`
     - `$class`: A sub class of `DomainIdInterface` to use as PHP value.
 If not set the [default identifier](../ddd/identifiers.md#msgphpdomaindomainid)